sourcegraph/about/blogposts/2021/dev-tool-time-paul-jolly.md

 Paul isn’t fancy when it comes to his terminal, using what he describes as a “very plain terminal.”
 He focuses instead on speed, using plain [xterm](https://xtermjs.org/).

 In terms of appearance, he uses a dark gray background theme (“I find it’s much easier on the eyes,” he said).
-He also uses the Vim sahara color scheme and the Go font as the xterm font.

 ## Vim